ningbit/ningbit.github.io/source/_posts/2013-06-28-how-to-integrate-bootstrap-css-into-your-sinatra-site.markdown

 ![bootstrap navbar](http://www.ningmusic.com/img/bootstrap-navbar.png)

 Consider your nav bar, which will sit on top of every page that uses your default layout.
 Bootstrap makes it very easy to create drop down menus and also includes a search bar.
 Use ERB (each loops) to dynamically generate menu items!
-For example, in the Genres dropdown menu, the list of genres is dynamically calculated as is the total number of songs in each category.
+For example, in the Genres dropdown menu, the list of genres is dynamically calculated, as is the total number of songs in each category.

 {% include_code Navbar CSS and ERB lang:css navbar_example.erb %}